justkelley7-collab/cybersecurity-learning/projects/password-strength-checker/README.md

 # Password Strength Checker

 ## Description
-A simple Python tool that evaluates password strength based on basic security rules.
+A Python-based utility designed to evaluate password strength using common security rules such as length, complexity, and character diversity.
+The project focuses on understanding common authentication weaknesses and secure input handling.

 ## Skills Demonstrated
-- Python scripting
+- Python scripting and control flow
-- Password security concepts
-- Input validation
+- Input validation techniques
+- Security policy awareness
+- Documentation and testing

+## Security Concepts Applied
+- Brute-force resistance
+- Credential hygiene
+- Basic authentication hardening

 ## Reflection
-This project focuses on understanding common password weaknesses.
+This project reinforces the importance of user education and technical controls in preventing weak credential-based attacks.